McrCoderDojo/MadLabMiners/README.md

 This repository is for planning and code related to the Minecraft/Minetest group at MadLab.

-Next Meeting:  17th October 2015
+Next Meeting:  15th November 2015
 ===========================

 Outline Plan